 RELATED ARTICLE How To Burn Body Fat In 5 Easy Steps

 You’ll Perform Better Lifts

-By lifting before your cardio you’ll also perform better lifts, with better form.
+By lifting weights first before your cardio you’ll also perform better lifts, with better form.
 Anaerobic metabolism recruits more fast-twitch muscle fibers when you have the energy to expend.
 Therefore, you’ll have more strength and power to maximize your lifting effort and hopefully land more PRs.
 Resistance training requires more quick bursts of energy, than steady-state cardio such as running on the treadmill and cycling.
 In one study, published in the Journal Of Strength And Conditioning, study participants who ran or cycled before lifting weights, performed nearly 20% fewer reps at significantly reduced weight [R].
 The key is to utilize these quick bursts of energy, more efficiently.
 The only way to do that is by lifting before your cardio.
 Supplements such as Kre-Alkalyn, a pH corrected form of creatine, helps with quick short bouts of power and strength, and can definitely help you maximize your lifting efforts.

 RELATED ARTICLE How To Get Stronger In 3 Simple Steps

 You’ll Be In Your Fat Burning Zone